-Show at label D those tax losses that were transferred after consolidation because the continuity of ownership and control tests were satisfied from the start of the year when the loss was incurred until immediately after the joining time.
-For more information on the continuity of ownership and control tests see the information on Part A - Tax losses and net capital losses consolidated, item 1 on page 3.
+Show at D those tax losses that were transferred after consolidation because the continuity of ownership and control tests were satisfied from the start of the year when the loss was incurred until immediately after the joining time.
+For more information on the continuity of ownership and control tests, see 1 Tax losses transferred from joining entities (including head company) at consolidation in part A on page 2.